If you’re going to have 2019 resolutions, then be a SMART cookie about them.

 T ime bound

 Specific: Be a journalist and ask the five “w” questions.
 Who is this for and who needs to be involved?
-What do we want to accomplish?
-Why are we doing this?
+What do you want to accomplish?
+Why are you doing this?
 Where will the goal be achieved?
-Which resources will we need?
+Which resources will you need?

 Measurable: How often will you measure success.
 For example, if you want to lose 10 pounds, will you weigh myself daily or once a week?
 If you want to complete a training module, how may sessions should you complete in a day or a week?

-Attainable: Most of us want to be millionaires and that may be a goal that can be attained eventually.
+Attainable: Maybe you want to be millionaires and that may be a goal that can be attained eventually.
 But if you need a million dollars by 2 p.m. tomorrow, then you may be setting yourself up for disappointment.
 Also, be careful about setting goals that other people have power to approve or deny.
 If you plan to borrow a million dollars from the bank, then be prepared for them to tell you no if you don’t meet their good credit criteria.